Musk targets ad tech firms in Twitter suit over takeover deal

 Aug 18 (Reuters) - Billionaire entrepreneur Elon Musk, who is attempting to walk away from his deal to acquire Twitter Inc TWTR.N, is seeking documents from advertising technology firms as part of his quest to gain more information on bot and spam accounts on Twitter, according to filings in a Delaware court on Thursday.

-Musk's lawyers have subpoenaed both Integral Ad Science (IAS) IAS.O and DoubleVerify DV.N for any documents or communications on their involvement to review accounts or participate in any audit process of Twitter's user base.
+Musk's lawyers have subpoenaed both Integral Ad Science (IAS) IAS.O and DoubleVerify DV.N for any documents or communications on their involvement in reviewing accounts or participation in any audit of Twitter's user base.

 IAS and DoubleVerify, which are both based in New York, use technology to independently verify that digital ads are viewed by real people.
 Advertisers use the services to ensure the ads they pay for are seen by potential customers and not automated bots.